Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: Thermodynamic Properties

 \section{Thermodynamic Properties}

-The dc susceptibility, $\chi(T)$, of the sample, measured under a field of 0.1 T, is shown in Fig.~\ref{1}(d). $\chi(T)$ increases monotonically on cooling down to 1 K and can be separated into two contributions, $\chi(T) = \chi_{vv} + \chi_{s}(T)$, where $\chi_{vv} \simeq 0.019\mu_B$/Co/T, or 0.0106 emu/mol, is the van Vleck orbital part determined from the magnetization [Fig.~\ref{1}(c)]. $\chi_{s}(T)$ follows an approximate Curie-Weiss (CW) form, $\chi_{s}(T) = a/(T + \theta)$, which represents the average contribution of the coupled Co$^{2+}$ spins and returns a Weiss constant $\theta = 3.5 \pm 0.5$ K, depending on the exact temperature window used for the fit.
+The dc susceptibility, $\chi(T)$, of the sample, measured under a field of 0.1 T, is shown in Fig.~\ref{1}(d). $\chi(T)$ increases monotonically on cooling down to 1 K and can be separated into two contributions, $\chi(T) = \chi_{vv} + \chi_{s}(T)$, where $\chi_{vv} \simeq 0.019\mu_B$/Co/T, or 0.0106 emu/mol, is the van Vleck paramagnetic contribution determined from the magnetization [Fig.~\ref{1}(c)]. $\chi_{s}(T)$ follows an approximate Curie-Weiss (CW) form, $\chi_{s}(T) = a/(T + \theta)$, which represents the average contribution of the coupled Co$^{2+}$ spins.
+In the low-temperature regime ($T < 30$ K), we obtain a Weiss constant $\theta = 3.5 \pm 0.5$ K. From the constant of proportionality, $a = 1.7$ emu K/mol, we deduce an effective moment $\mu_{\rm eff} = 3.69 \mu_B$, which is fully consistent with our determination of the saturation moment, $m_s$ (Sec.~II), because of the value of the $g$-factor.
+These results are quantitatively consistent with those of Ref.~\cite{Rawl_PRB_95}, and also with the results of Ref.~\cite{Zhou_PRB_2014_89} for Ba$_3$CoNb$_2$O$_9$.
 At low temperatures, $T \lesssim J$, $\chi_s(T)$ is expected to fall below the CW form as the spins become correlated, giving the characteristic broad maximum revealed by numerical approaches to the $S = 1/2$ TLAFM.
 In the inset of Fig.~\ref{1}(d), we compare our data with the results for $\chi_s(T)$ obtained by the high-temperature series-expansion (HTSE) method applied to the Heisenberg TLAFM, adapted from Ref.~\cite{Singh_PRL_1993_71} using the parameters $J = 1.66$ K and $g = 4.13$.
 The HTSE result and experimental measurements are quantitatively consistent.

 We stress that this comparison is not a fit, because with $J$ and $g$ fixed there are no free parameters.
 While a best fit to the peak position would return a smaller $J$ value, as noted above we rely on our measurement of the low-$T$ saturation field to determine $J$.
 The errors in the measured susceptibility arise from the sample mass (3\%), the determination of the $g$-factor (3\%), and the accuracy of the SQUID data from the VSM (5\%).
 In this context, the fact that our data and HTSE agree within 2.5\% at all temperatures constitutes full agreement.